pranoov/Brain-Tumor-AI/readme.md

 ## Usage
 - Download this repo's files
 - Install all of the requirements (can be found in requirement.txt)
 - Run the brainTumorClassifier.py file
+- Upload a MRI scan of brain image (accepted types: JPEG, JPG, PNG, BMP)
+- Click submit to see the results

 ## Credits
 Dataset: https://www.kaggle.com/datasets/masoudnickparvar/brain-tumor-mri-dataset